-- Press downward on the toe lever to shift to a lower gear. - Lift upward on the toe lever to shift to a higher gear. - Release the lever after each gear shift. - See page 76, for gear shifting procedures.
+- Press downward on the toe lever to shift to a lower gear. - Lift upward on the toe lever to shift to a higher gear. - Release the lever after each gear shift. - See page 90, for gear shifting procedures.

-TIRE PRESSURE MONITORING SYSTEM (TPMS) (IF EQUIPPED)
+TIRE PRESSURE MONITORING SYSTEM

-On models equipped with a TPMS, the sensors are located 180° from the valve stem.
+On models equipped with a Tire Pressure Monitoring System (TPMS), the sensors are located 180° from the valve stem.
 Use caution when servicing tires.
 To avoid damaging a sensor, break the bead at the valve stem, then at 90° and 270° from the valve stem as required.

-With a TPMS, the pressure of each tire can be viewed in the MFD and in the display for Infotainment motorcycles on rider screens.
-If dashes display instead of a pressure value while traveling above 15 MPH (24 km/h), the system may not be functioning properly.
+On models equipped with TPMS, the pressure of each tire can be viewed on the Ride Command display.
+If dashes display instead of a pressure value while traveling above 15 mph (24 km/h), the system may not be functioning properly.
 See your dealer for service.

 The TPMS warning indicator will illuminate if low tire pressure is detected.
 Always correct low tire pressure promptly.
 Always inspect tire pressure and condition before each ride.
-See page 64.
+See page 79.